drud/quicksprint/SPRINTUSER_README.md

 #### 3.1 Docker CE or Docker Toolbox

+* **Windows users:** Install Git For Windows from the **installs** directory.
+The version here is newer than you might have on your computer if you already have it, so install if you don't have Git for Windows or have a version less than 2.18.0.
-Find the Docker installer for your Operating System underneath the **installs** directory.
+* **All users:** Find the Docker installer for your Operating System underneath the **installs** directory.
 It is important to install the version of Docker provided for compatibility with the tools.

  Operating System | Docker Version | Installer
  ---------------- | -------------- | -----------------